TonyBrobston/jpegasus/README.md

 # jpegasus
 A client-side JavaScript tool that takes in a `File` of type `.jpeg`, `.png`, or `.gif` and returns a compressed `File` of type `.jpeg`.

+### Parameters
+* First parameter: JavaScript `File`
+* Second parameter: Object of `options`
+  * targetFileSize: the target compressed output `File` in bytes; not required.
+This is likely far from perfect currently.
+  * maxHeight: the max height in pixels of the compressed output `File`.
+  * maxWidth: the max width in pixels of the compressed output `File`.

 ### Here's a temporary example using react-dropzone until I can build something more concise.

 ```
 import React from 'react';
 import Dropzone from 'react-dropzone';